-Dr. Nazry Bahrawi specialises in the study of texts, thoughts and traditions of Indian Ocean cultures between Muslim Southeast Asia and the Middle East.
+Dr. Nazry Bahrawi specialises in the comparative study of texts, theories and traditions of Indian Ocean cultures between the Malay Archipelago and the Middle East.
 His research is informed by discourses in world literature, decolonial theory, translation studies and ethnic studies.
 He has published in these areas in peer-reviewed journals and edited volumes.

 Selected Book Chapters

 - “Weretigers in Weretexts: Cultural Translation and Indigeneity in the Malay Archipelago”.
 Translational Politics: Contesting Race, Gender and Sexuality in Southeast Asian Literature.
 Ed.: Grace V.S.
 Chin.
 New York: Routledge, 2020 (Forthcoming)

 - “Utopia”.
 The Encyclopedia of Postcolonial Studies.
 Eds.: Sangeeta Ray and Henry Schwarz.
 Wiley-Blackwell: Malden MA, Jan 2016